 - Students are encouraged to self-arrange a law internship.

-- Where a student has arranged their own internship that meets the requirements of LAWS4230/6230 Law Internship (as set out in the Law Internship Briefing Notes), a student should apply completing the Self-arranged Internship Application Form.
-The College Student Administration Services team under the guidance of the Convenor administers the application process.
+- Where a student has arranged their own internship that meets the requirements of LAWS4230/6230 Law Internship, a student should apply completing the Self-arranged Internship Application Form.
+The College Student Administration Services team administers the application process and approval rests with the Convenor.
 Applications for a self-arranged internship may be submitted at any time throughout the year.

 - By their nature, self-arranged internships do not involve a competitive application process.